Top reasons to study with us

-The Business Analytics track provides you with the mathematical tools that develop practical, numerate and computer-based modelling skills.
+You can also choose modules for a specialist track.
+The Business Analytics track delivers the mathematical tools to develop practical, numerate and computer-based modelling.

 A Level AAB